- Brooklyn Law School, J.D., 1998

 Because Matt understands how financial products and services are structured and managed, his ability to work with witnesses involved in litigation claims is highly developed, and frequently a competitive edge for his clients.
 Often in partnership with in-house counsel, Matt has worked with his clients to ensure that such matters are handled in a consistent fashion and as efficiently as possible, never losing sight of achieving a positive result.

-Matt is also a member of Bressler's Senior Issues: Counseling and Litigation Defense group.
+Matt is also a member of Bressler's Senior and Vulnerable Investor Group.
 The lawyers in this group have a shared interest in providing counsel to corporate clients who confront issues affecting seniors.

 Currently, Matt lives in Norwood, NJ with his wife, daughter and cocker spaniel.
 A sports enthusiast, he enjoys training for and competing in triathlons and playing golf.